nikita-kazakov/nikita-kazakov.github.io/_posts/2020-08-11-use-video-backgrounds.md

 tags: tips
 ---

-Bottom Line: With a video background, I could move around and other people can be behind me without being seen on video.
+Bottom Line --- With a video background, I could move around and other people can be behind me without being seen on video.

 I work remotely and we use video calls to communicate.